 Education & Experience

-She obtained a Master's degree in Public Health Nutrition (MPH) from New York University, where she also completed the Didactic Program in Dietetics.
-In the Hunter College Dietetic Internship, Christy did clinical rotations at two client-centered outpatient facilities: BALANCE Eating Disorder Treatment Center and the Institute for Family Health.
+I obtained a Master's degree in Public Health Nutrition (MPH) from New York University, where I also completed the Didactic Program in Dietetics.
+In the Hunter College Dietetic Internship, I did clinical rotations at two client-centered outpatient facilities: BALANCE Eating Disorder Treatment Center and the Institute for Family Health.

-She went on to complete specialized training and education in eating disorders through the Academy for Eating Disorders, IAEDP, the Center for the Study of Anorexia and Bulimia, and more, and has had professional supervision from two wonderful experts in the field: Lisa Pearl, MS, RD, CEDRD and Evelyn Tribole, MS, RD.
-Christy became a Certified Intuitive Eating Counselor in 2015.
+I went on to complete specialized training and education in eating disorders through the Academy for Eating Disorders, IAEDP, the Center for the Study of Anorexia and Bulimia, and more, and I've had professional supervision from two wonderful experts in the field: Lisa Pearl, MS, RD, CEDRD and Evelyn Tribole, MS, RD.
+I became a Certified Intuitive Eating Counselor in 2015.

 LICENSING & CERTIFICATION